-- Lead on the design and construction of the Birchley Island improvement scheme to provide enhanced capacity and better active travel facilities on one of the borough's key strategic junctions - We will use the Sandwell Strategic Road Safety Plan 2024-2030 approved delivery plan to meet our statutory requirements for road casualty reduction and to maintain Sandwell's excellent performance in reducing child road casualties. - Progress the delivery of new council homes in line with 5-year (HRA) business plan. - Work with housebuilder, landowners, investors, developers and registered providers to deliver the Housing Theme of the Regeneration Pipeline. - Deliver the Tipton Capital Regeneration Project (£20m) which will result in the delivery of new homes alongside public realm improvements. - Deliver the Business Growth Plan, 2023 which sets out an ambition to accelerate business growth, creating a wealthier Sandwell, gripping investment opportunities, and addressing long term economic challenges. - Engage with the WMCA to ensure strong partnerships to enable Sandwell to be positioned to access funding which is to be devolved to the region from central government..
+Thriving Economy in Sandwell WHAT WE WILL DO • Lead on the design and construction of the • Embed climate change considerations into our Birchley Island improvement scheme to provide decision making when investing in our assets to enhanced capacity and better active travel enable us to become a carbon neutral council by facilities on one of the borough's key strategic junctions • Delivery of Corporate Fleet Strategy and the • We will use the Sandwell Strategic Road Safety transition of fleet assets (Council and partners) to EV Programme of on-street EV changing points to Plan 2024-2030 approved delivery plan to meet our statutory requirements for road casualty be delivered. reduction and to maintain Sandwell's excellent • We will produce a 5-year events strategy, performance in reducing child road casualties. focussing on bringing more event providers into a • Progress the delivery of new council homes in line Sandwell as a regional events destination. - with 5-year (HRA) business plan. • We will continue to improve our visitor experience · Work with housebuilder, landowners, investors, across visitor services, and to maximise the developers and registered providers to deliver the commercial and social value benefits of this Housing Theme of the Regeneration Pipeline. service. • Deliver the Tipton Capital Regeneration Project • Deliver the Strategic Road Safety Plan. (£20m) which will result in the delivery of new • Deliver the Haden Hill Leisure Centre Project. homes alongside public realm improvements. • Deliver local, regional and national events at • Deliver the Business Growth Plan, 2023 which Sandwell Aquatic Centre. sets out an ambition to accelerate business growth, creating a wealthier Sandwell, gripping • Develop our Design Code for the Borough in investment opportunities, and addressing long conjunction with protected groups. term economic challenges. • Engage with the WMCA to ensure strong partnerships to enable Sandwell to be positioned to access funding which is to be devolved to the region from central government..